DanWahlin/Angular-RESTfulService/README.md

 ### Running the Application Locally

+1. Install Node.js and MongoDB on your dev box

 1. Open `config/config.development.json` and change the host from `mongodb` to `localhost`

 1. Install supervisor: `npm install supervisor -g`